haroldm2598/Project-Tic-Tac-Toe/src/readme files/readme.md

 - SOLUTION:: parameter "{ once: true }" answer to not repeating clicking of eventListener to the same element
 - SOLUTION:: switching ternary by using 'variable not declared and using var = !var'

+Feb 14

+- Focusing on changing player turn innerHTML
+  - SOLUTION:: creating a new function and return both of getassign and new assign variable with design
+- Reset gameBoard reset UI

+Feb 15

+- Showing the winner and logic of the board